msfwaifu/Networkmodule_Template/README.md

 * A general directory structure to make your extension easy to read for other developers.
 * A general introduction to the AyriaNetwork system and general helper classes.
-* An introduction to the /Networkstorage/ directory layout.

 Extensionloading
 --